 - Do you feel the financial offer is fair and meets your needs?

-- Have you read all the fine print on the agreement for the settlement amount?
+- Have you been able to read all the fine print on the agreement for the settlement amount?

 - Do you understand the agreed-upon terms and language in the release agreement before you sign the settlement check?